Webflow MCP server

 Limitations

-The MCP server can not automate all Webflow developer tools.
+The MCP server cannot automate all Webflow developer tools.
 Here are some of its major limitations:

 • The MCP server does not support creating new localized CMS items, though it can read and update existing CMS items and static content in secondary locales.